PBjr2002/CPP01/README.md

 # CPP 01

-## Module Overview
+## Project Overview

-**CPP 01** expands upon foundational object-oriented principles by introducing memory allocation (stack vs heap), references, pointers, and class composition.
-The exercises in this module are designed to reinforce a clear understanding of how memory and object lifecycles interact with C++ syntax and design.
+**CPP 01** expands upon foundational object-oriented principles by introducing memory allocation, references, pointers, and class composition.

 This project focused on:

 - Creating and destroying objects with control over memory
 - Differentiating between heap and stack allocation
 - Using references and pointers appropriately
-- Designing class interaction and ownership (e.g., composition)
+- Designing class interaction and ownership
 - Managing file I/O with string substitution
 - Using pointers to member functions instead of nested conditionals